Growth of Sobolev norms in quasi integrable quantum systems: Main results

 \subsection{{Globally integrable quantum systems}}

-The idea is to define a quantum integrable system as a system whose Hamiltonian operator can be written as a function of some \emph{Action Operators}.
-The Action Operators are $d$ self-adjoint pairwise commuting operators $A_1,...A_{d }$, {of order 1 } fulfilling the the following Assumption A. {Since in particular we will give an assumption allowing to use functional calculus, we first give a definition:}
+The idea is to define a quantum integrable system as a system whose Hamiltonian operator can be written as a function of some \emph{action operators}.
+The action operators are $d$ self-adjoint pairwise commuting operators (in the sense that their projection-valued measures commute) $A_1,...,A_{d }$, fulfilling the following Assumption \ref{assumption.A}.